Many of the popular Tamiya R/C models we knew in the 1980s have been remade in recent years. But the remakes are quite different to the original ones.

 - Not included (or replaced with something different) compared to the original kit.

-- Made from different materials compared to the original part, resulting in different colour, flexibility or smell.
+- Made from different materials compared to the original part, resulting in different colour, flexibility, weight, or smell.

 - Embossed with different writing either on the part, the sprue, or both.